 The Mendix Studio version is a build number of the Studio user interface.

-The Mendix version is the version of the app project you are editing.
+The Mendix version is the version of the you are editing.
 Mendix version correlates to Mendix Studio Pro version, but is broader, as the Mendix version is the version of the whole platform including Mendix Studio Pro and Mendix Runtime.

 2 Relation Between Studio Ranges and Mendix Versions